revng/revng/share/doc/revng/user-manual/key-concepts/model.md

 The full structure of the model is documented in the [model reference page](../../references/model.md).

 The model must be a valid YAML document, but that's not enough.
-In order to be consumed by rev.ng, a model needs to be valid.
+In order to be consumed by rev.ng, a model also needs to be *valid* in a stricter sense: it must satisfy a number of internal consistency rules (for instance, every referenced type must actually exist).
 You can check if a model is valid as follows:

 ```{bash notest}